matej2/instagram-dm-webhook-service/README.md

 ## Planned features

-- [ ] Per hour limit checks

-Before calling webhook, service will count already sent webhooks to check (if defined) hourly and monthly quota limits.

-- [ ] Wait list

-Furthermore, if limit quotas have been reached, the messgae is sent to wating list in database.
-Message will be send when quotas are reset.

 - [x] Request pause

 User will be able to setup time delay between webhook calls.
 This is essential as some chatbot services have webhook call limits per second